arnisoph/formula-docs/README.rst

     |   |-- defaults.yaml
     |   |-- py.sls
     |   `-- yaml_jinja.sls
-    |-- update-docs*
     `-- test/
-        |-- vagrant/
         |-- nodes.yaml
+        |-- nodes.yaml.dist
+        |-- shared/
-        `-- nodes.yaml.dist
+        `-- vagrant/

 Explanation
 '''''''''''

-Files:

-``AUTHORS``: Contains an auto-generated list of contributors
+``CHANGELOG.rst``: Contains a brief change log about important changes that are part of new releases.

 ``LICENSE``: Contains license information and terms & conditions how you are allowed to use and distribute the files of the underlying directories.

-``README``: TODO

-``update-docs``: A shell script that auto-generates formula metadata files and more

-Directories:
+``README.rst``: May contain instructions how to use the formula, compatiblity information, dependencies, TODOs, a list of contributors and links for further information.
+Adding a list of available states or code documentaiton tend to date out.
+Better spend some time making your code easy to read and add some comments for complex statements.

-``_grains/``: Contains custom grain modules that are used by Salt minions
+``_grains/``: Contains custom grain modules that are used by Salt.

-``_modules/``: Contains custom execution modules that are used by Salt minions
+``_modules/``: Contains custom execution modules that are used by Salt.

-``_states/``: TODO
+``_states/``: Contains custom state modules that are used by Salt.

-``contrib/``: Contains files that are contributed by users that aren't maintained by the formulas' author.
+``contrib/``: Contains files that are contributed by users that aren't maintained by the formulas' author(s)/ maintainer.

 ``pillar_examples/``: Contains pillar examples that can be used for formula testing.
 This directory will be read by Salt master and minions for configuration management.
 Do *NEVER* store *ANY* sensitive data in this directory since it's meant to become published when submitting a pull request.
-(TODO: explain file (names))

 ``states/``: Contains the actual Salt state files.
 This directory will be read by Salt master and minions for configuration management.

-``test/``: Contains a Vagrant-based development and test environment.
-The vagrant subdirectory is a Git submodule (repository) that holds a generic `Vagrant box & provision scripts <https://github.com/bechtoldt/iac-vagrant>`_.
+``test/``: Contains a Vagrant-based or any other development and test environment.
+The Vagrant subdirectory is a Git submodule (repository) that holds a generic `Vagrant box & provision scripts <https://github.com/bechtoldt/iac-vagrant>`_.
 The local file ``test/nodes.yaml`` can be used to configure your Vagrant box.

 Version Control & Release Management